arjunjayesh/E-Mail-Automate/README.md

 # E-Mail-Automate

-Using a python script to send out customized e-mails to multiple users.
+Python script to send customized e-mails to multiple users using G-Mail API.